iterative/dvc.org/static/docs/user-guide/contributing.md

 <details>

-### Click for Google Cloud storage testing instructions
+### Click for Google Cloud Storage testing instructions

 Go through the [quick start](https://cloud.google.com/sdk/docs/quickstarts) for your OS.
 After that you should have `gcloud` command line tool available and